LeDDGroup/typescript-transform-paths/README.md

     "paths": {
       "@utils/*": ["utils/*"]
     },
-    // Note: To transform paths in both .js and .d.ts files, be sure to add both lines to plugins "plugins": [
+    // Note: To transform paths for both the output .js and .d.ts files, you need both of the below entries "plugins": [
       // Transform paths in output .js files
       { "transform": "typescript-transform-paths" },